cmroboticsacademy/cra-template-unity-react/README.md

 ## Getting Started
 ### Building Unity
-1) Open My_Unity_Project through Unity3D editor.
+1) Open the unity project "My_Unity_Project" (located in "your app's folder"/dist/).
 You may need to upgrade or downgrade, that is fine.
-2) Once open, add TestScene to your build settings.
+2) Open the Build Settings menu.
 3) Click build.
-Name the game "unity_game" and save it in the dist folder.
+Name the game "unity_game" and save it in the dist folder (located in "your app's folder"/dist/)
 ### Building the app
 1) cd into the root of the project.
 2) run `npm build` or `yarn build`  (if the build fails try removing node_models and re-install)